Periodontal Disease & Your Health

 Periodontal Disease and Your Health

 Every year, more than 600,000 Americans are killed by heart disease, making it the leading cause of death in the United States.
-February is American Heart Month, an effort to raise awareness of heart health and shrink this devastatingly large death toll.
+Winter Garden Smiles is proud to participate in American Heart Month, an effort to raise awareness of heart health and shrink this devastatingly large death toll.
 Dental problems and periodontal disease, have been known to correlate with heart disease, a theory that has been suggested by doctors for more than a century, so maintaining proper oral hygiene is a must for maintaining a healthy heart.

 An American Heart Association committee—after reviewing 500 journal articles and studies—suggest there is no proof of gum disease actually causing a heart attack or a stroke, but the two still share many similar risk factors, including:

 - Underlying immuno-deficiencies such as AIDS

 - Female hormonal changes, such as with pregnancy or the use of oral contraceptives

 The AHA concluded that while people with periodontal dental problems are almost twice as likely to experience a heart attack, the connection is probably just a coincidence.
 Typically, individuals who do not pay attention to avoiding risk factors such as smoking or high blood pressure may not pay close attention to their oral health either.

 Making a dental appointment once a year, at an office such as Winter Garden Smiles, will help prevent heart disease from occurring.

 A common theory linking periodontal problems and heart disease is mouth bacteria entering the bloodstream during dental procedures and regular brushings.
 Mouth bacteria attach to fatty deposits in arteries and form blood clots.
 Another theory indicates that because mouth bacteria from gum disease are a source of inflammation, the same effect occurs in artery walls.